edespino/cloudberry-site/docs/sql-stmts/create-aggregate.md

 ## Compatibility

-`CREATE AGGREGATE` is a Cloudberry Database language extension.
+`CREATE AGGREGATE` is a Apache Cloudberry language extension.
 The SQL standard does not provide for user-defined aggregate functions.

 ## See also